 See this page to analyze these 4 supporting arguments:

 - Historians oft say: “I saw this all 1st hand.”

 - Histories DID get witness-testimony or close.

 This is relevant if the Gospels likewise claim to relay testimony.

 Unlike dramas (for example), biographies in this era tended to be between 10,000 and 25,000 words long.
 This is relevant because the Gospels are 11-19k words long.
 (Mark has 11,242 words; Matthew has 18,305; Luke has 19,428; John has 16,150).1

-Unlike most other genres (which may focus on things like an time period, or a large-scale event, or the goings-on of a government, Greco-Roman biographes focused their attention throughout the work on a single character.
+Unlike most other genres (which may focus on things like a time period, large-scale event, or the goings-on of a government, Greco-Roman biographes focused their attention throughout the work on a single character.

-Unless other genres, Greco-Roman biographies placed a heavy emphasis on trying to morally capture the virtues and vices and other characterstics of their subject through their choice of which words and deeds to narrate.
+Unlike other genres, Greco-Roman biographies placed a heavy emphasis on trying to morally capture the virtues and vices and other characterstics of their subject through their choice of which words and deeds to narrate.
+To elaborate:

 - Emphasis on Character: Biographies, especially in the Greco-Roman tradition, aim to provide insight into the character of the subject by focusing on specific words and deeds that are morally or ethically significant.
 The Gospels do precisely this by chronicling key moments, teachings, and actions in the life of Jesus to provide a comprehensive understanding of His character and mission.

 - Selective Narration: In a biography, not every moment of a person's life is documented, but rather a selection of events that are most illuminative of that person's character or significance.
 The Gospels are also selective in what they narrate, focusing on particular moments and teachings that highlight Jesus' spiritual and moral dimensions.